proofzero/example-apps/nextjs/README.md

 2. Copy the `.env.local.example` => `.env.local`

 3. Copy the client id and client and client secret into a `.env.local` file in the root of this project.

+### How it works

+This example app uses the [NextAuth.js Cutom OAuth Provider](https://next-auth.js.org/configuration/providers/oauth#using-a-custom-provider) to authenticate users with Rollup.

+You'll find the provider configuration in `pages/api/auth/[...nextauth].js`.
+This is where you'll need to add your client id and client secret.

+NextAuth.js will handle the OAuth flow and return a user object and session with the access token and refresh token.
+You can use these tokens to make requests to the Rollup Galaxy API.

 ### Running app